what-was/whatwas/README.md

 ## Core Features:

+• Built and deployed website using React.
+• Achieved 85% performance rating on Google Pagespeed Insights.
+• Organised page navigations and error pages with React Router.
+• Designed React components in styled-components.
+• Created a WYSIWYG editor via react-quill.
+• To simplify user authentication, integrated Firebase Auth.
+• Creation of back-end with Firebase and Firestore.
+• Reduced average database reads per user 800% using Context API (from 25k reads/day, to 3k reads/day).

-- Creation of Client-side by React.
+- Built and deployed website using React.
+- Achieved 85% performance rating on Google Pagespeed Insights.
-- Handling page requests with React Router
+- Organised page navigations and error pages with React Router.
-- Use of styled-components for components’ styling.
+- Designed React components in styled-components.
-- Building of WYSIWYG editor via [react-quill](https://github.com/zenoamaro/react-quill).
+- Created a WYSIWYG editor via[react-quill](https://github.com/zenoamaro/react-quill).
+- To simplify user authentication, integrated Firebase Auth.
-- User authentication with Firebase Auth.
+- Creation of back-end with Firebase and Firestore.
-- The database has built using Firestore.
-- Average database reads per user have reduced 800% by using Context API (at first demo, average reads were: 25k reads/day; latest release: average reads are 3k reads/day).
+- Reduced average database reads per user 800% using Context API (from 25k reads/day to 3k reads/day).